-With Canon releasing its EOS R6, some of our readers might be wondering how this mirrorless camera compares to its 2-year old rival, the Nikon Z6.
-Although it is the more budget-friendly option when compared to the EOS R5, Canon still put quite a bit of impressive technology into the EOS R6 to make it a versatile, general-purpose camera.
+When Canon releases its EOS R6, some of our readers wondered how this mirrorless camera compares to its rival, the Nikon Z6.
+Although the Nikon is the more budget-friendly option when compared to the EOS R5, Canon still put quite a bit of impressive technology into the EOS R6 to make it a versatile, general-purpose camera.
 Let’s take a look at the two cameras in more detail and compare them side-by-side.
 First, we will start with the ergonomics, then we will discuss technical specifications.

 Canon EOS R6 vs Nikon Z6 Ergonomics Comparison